pthu/sahd/source/words/2urim_wthummim.md

 [^64]: Lambert 2007:19.
 [^65]: E.g., Orlamünde 2001; Marcuson 2016:100-75; Warbinek 2019b:137-39.
 [^66]: We quote from the translation of <i>KUB</i> 5.1 by Beal (1999:48).
 His translation of some other Hittite KIN texts was published in <i>COS</i> 1:207-11 (1.79).
-[^astragali]: Photo by Matthew Susnow, courtesy of the Tel Abel Beth Maacah Excavations.
+[^67]: Photo by Matthew Susnow, courtesy of the Tel Abel Beth Maacah Excavations.